Copy an instance to a Sandbox instance

 Browse to the Office 365 admin center and sign in using Office 365 Global administrator credentials.

 Global administrators can copy all available instances.
-Dynamics 365 System administrators can copy instances for which they have the System administrator role.
+Customer Engagement apps System administrators can copy instances for which they have the System administrator role.

 Click Admin centers > Dynamics 365.

 Choose the Instances tab.

 On the copy instance page, select a target instance, a copy type, adjust the instance settings as needed, and then click Copy.

 A target instance can be a Sandbox or Preview instance; not a Production instance.

 The target instance will be deleted and replaced with a copy of the data and customizations from the source instance.
 You won’t be able to recover any deleted data.

 Once the copy process is complete, the target instance is placed in Administration mode and background operations are disabled.
 The next section describes recommended Administrator actions for the newly created copy (target) instance.

 To ensure the newly created copy (target) instance does not impact your Production instance, once the copy operation is complete, two things happen: